All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications offset the health effects of sitting all day?

-They address the weight and metabolic components (insulin resistance, elevated blood sugar, excess body fat).
-They do not fix the musculoskeletal effects of sitting (back pain, poor posture, tight hips).
+They address the weight and metabolic components (insulin resistance, improved blood sugar, excess body fat).
+They don't fix the musculoskeletal effects of sitting (back pain, poor posture, tight hips).
 You still need to move.
 But for the metabolic damage caused by a sedentary lifestyle, GLP-1 medications are highly effective.

 Which GLP-1 is best for someone with a desk job?